 Download the slides from Mary’s talk here.

-Expanding the Impact of Community Engagement (November 2012) We’re pleased to be part of a ‘knowledge exchange’ with Lancaster Universtiy and to have held a stakeholder event of some who have initiated community engagement events around end of life conversations and care in the Northwest.
+(November 2012) We’re pleased to be part of a ‘knowledge exchange’ with Lancaster Universtiy and to have held a stakeholder event of some who have initiated community engagement events around end of life conversations and care in the Northwest.
 Stay tuned for a resource to support other communities planned for the Spring!

 Engaging Communities Using An Asset-Based Approach (October 2012) A full workshop session of our community engagement approach and initiatives using an asset-based approach was presented at the 19th Annual Congres du Palliative Care, Montreal, Canada.
 For those who truly want to be inspired, see also the plenary closing talk by Balfour Mount (purchase the DVD here).